Dan Hartleb Selected Illinois Coach of the Year

 After spending the first 10 years of his tenure at Illinois as the pitching coach, Hartleb earned the additional title of associate head coach in 2001, coordinating many administrative duties associated with the Illini baseball program.
 Following the 2005 Big Ten Championship season, ABCA Hall of Famer Richard "Itch" Jones retired and Hartleb was hired as the 10th coach in 136 years of Illinois Baseball.
 Hartleb coached under Jones for 17 years, two at Southern Illinois and 15 at Illinois.

 During his time with the Illini, Hartleb has been instrumental in recruiting and developing 56 players who have signed minor league contracts, including, three in 2013, two in 2012, four in 2011, three in 2009, two in 2008, four in 2007 and seven in 2005.
-Eight former Illini have reached the major leagues, with Tanner Roark (Washington Nationals) and Chris Robinson (San Diego Padres) adding their names to that list when he was called up by the Baltimore Orioles in 2011.
+Ten former Illini have reached the major leagues, with Tanner Roark (Washington Nationals) and Chris Robinson (San Diego Padres) adding their names to that list in 2013.